heksaani/InnuendoCliCpouta/README.md

    vi/vim/nano test_ecoli  # use your favourite editor to see if job has started

    # You can also check the real progress of batch jobs by going into directory where job is running
-   # you need to know runid (you can find it in your input template file)  specific to your run.
+   # you need to know job name (you can find under jobs folder and job name is your metadata file name without .csv extension)

-   cd /mnt/rv_data/jobs/your-user-name/runid  or cd /mnt/thl/jobs/your-user-name/runid
+   cd /mnt/rv_data/jobs/your-user-name/job_folder or cd /mnt/thl/jobs/your-user-name/job_folder
    vi/vim/nano nextflow_log.txt

    # view reports file
    cd reports
+   # folder for saving important files
   ```